hundifops/hundifops.github.io/README.md

 ## Cody Wiley

-I am a college student attending _West Virginia University Institute of Technology_ and studying **Computer Science**.
-My core interests involve _Software engineering and Machine Learning_.
-Any code I produce, whether it's for school, homework, or personal use will be posted to my [GitHub](https://github.com/cwiley02).
+I am a student attending _West Virginia University Institute of Technology_ and studying **Computer Science**.
+My core interests involve _Software engineering_ and _Machine Learning_.
+I wish to become a research scientist one day.
+Any code I produce, whether it's for school, or personal, use will be published to my [GitHub](https://github.com/cwiley02).

 ## Education